 - Highly specialized training.
 Your education will involve hands-on training specific to your field, and will likely take place in a setting similar to your future workplace.
 As a vocational school graduate, you should need very little on-the-job training.

-The cost of college is one thing that most parents think about during the college search process.
+The cost of college is something most parents think about during the college search process.
 Not all colleges and universities have the same price tag and there are a variety of ways to cut your costs.
-Most schools offer financial aid, scholarships, and work-study programs, aside from student loans.
+Most schools offer financial aid, scholarships, and work-study programs, in addition to student loans.

 A school’s tuition isn’t necessarily the exact amount you’ll pay, because it doesn’t reflect financial aid or extra expenses like housing and books.
-But it’s still wise to check out tuition figures when considering college information, as it may expand or diminish your options, depending on your financial situation.
+It’s still wise to check out tuition figures when considering college information, as it may expand or diminish your options, depending on your financial situation.